Magnon-photon coupling in a non-collinear magnetic insulator Cu$_2$OSeO$_3$

-In the helical magnetic phase, we also observed a normal-mode splitting between a cavity mode and a higher-order helimagnon mode (see Fig.\,\ref{figure-helimagnon-coupling}).
+In the helical magnetic phase, we observed hybridization between a cavity mode and a higher-order helimagnon mode (see Fig.\,\ref{figure-helimagnon-coupling}).
+By analogy with cavity magnon polaritons\,\cite{Bai2015,Goryachev2018,Yao2017,Zhang2017}, a hybrid helimagnon-photon state can be called a helimagnon polariton.
 In contrast to the ferrimagnetic mode, the dispersion curve of a helimagnon mode $\omega_{nQ}(H)$ exhibits a negative slope ($d\omega_{nQ}/dH < 0$).
 The helical phase is characterized by a multidomain structure of flat helices, where the propagation vectors of the different helices are pinned along the preferred axes of the system.
 The accurate description of helimagnons in the helical phase requires taking into account the cubic anisotropies of Cu$_2$OSeO$_3$\,\cite{Schwarze2015}, which is outside the scope of this paper.
 Instead, we can use the analyitcal equation used for the description of magnons in the conical phase\,\cite{Weiler2017}:

 where $N_d$ is the demagnetization factor along the direction of the $Q$ vector, $\chi$ is the internal conical susceptibiliy ($\chi \approx 1.76$ for Cu$_2$OSeO$_3$\,\cite{Schwarze2015}), $B_0$ is the applied external field, and $B_{c2}$ is the critical field for the transition between conical and ferrimagnetic phases ($B_{c2}\approx 0.08$\,T in our experiments).
 The mode number $n$ describes the relation between the helimagnon wave vector $k$ and the wave vector of the helical spiral $Q$, $k = \pm nQ$.
 By adjusting the parameters $n$ and $N_d$, we identify the observed helimagnon mode as an $n=\pm 2$ mode (the demagnetization factor $N_d \approx 0.1$), which is shown by the dashed line in Fig.\,\ref{figure-helimagnon-coupling}.